-Although daily elevation gains are not very big, you should be prepared to walk on average 12 miles (19 km) or 5-7 hours per day.
+Although daily elevation gains are not very big, you should be prepared to walk on average 19km or 5-7h per day.
 Some days will be more challenging than others and the terrain will be varied with some rough and rugged footpaths (read more about difficulty grades).
 The route is well signposted throughout; however, walkers must be vigilant as there are paths and junctions along the way that deviates from the main route.
-As well as the Guidebook, your package includes a detailed map of the full route.
+Your package includes a detailed map of the full route.
 We highly recommend that at least one member of your party is a competent map and compass reader.
 We strongly advise you to follow only marked trails and never shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go